-There is a good amount of evidence that female non-professional traders outperform male non-professional traders.
+There is a good amount of evidence that non-professionally, women are better traders than men.
+I will outline it here.

-I do not mean to imply that female professional traders under-perform male professional traders.
+This does not mean that female professional traders under-perform male professional traders.
 I have not seen a lot of data one way or the other on that point, though apparently there are some indications the female-run hedge funds also outperform.

 There are a few interesting reasons as for why this might be.
 One is that females are better at “Theory of Mind” than males.
 Theory of Mind is the label for how we predict and explain the behaviour of others.
 One would expect then that since much of market out-performance is driven by predicting the behaviour of other market participants, that strong Theory of Mind would be possessed by better traders.
 And this indeed is what the data show.
 Since I don’t believe that anyone has explained Theory of Mind to traders, I also devote an early chapter of the book to that topic.